PractiTest Test Management Tool Hands-on Review Tutorial:

-This article presents unique approach to Test Management in regards to how to best manage your project’s information, so you can organize your test cases and test plans better, delivering testing results faster and more effectively.
+This tutorial presents a unique approach to Test Management in regards to how to best manage your project’s information, so you can organize your test cases and test plans better, delivering testing results faster and more effectively.

-The main focus is on the use of Custom Fields and PractiTest’s unique Hierarchical Filter Tree, that are at the core of the system’s innovative organization approach.
+The main focus is on the use of Custom Fields and PractiTest’s unique Hierarchical Filter Tree, that is at the core of the system’s innovative organization approach.

 The second section will present a more detailed explanation on setting up a new project based on Fields and Filters.